-Ramboll is recognised as one of the world’s leading waste-to-energy engineering consultant.
+Ramboll is recognised as one of the world’s leading waste-to-energy engineering consultants.

-In Ramboll we have worked on waste-to-energy projects in 45 countries, providing consulting services for 155 new units and retrofits, with a combined operational capacity of more than 10 million tonnes a year.
+In Ramboll we have worked on waste-to-energy projects in 55 countries, providing consulting services for close to 200 new units and retrofits.

 Our knowledge and experience of how to best plan, procure and manage the implementation of waste-to-energy projects, in combination with our detailed technical knowledge of the involved mechanical and electrical equipment, underpins our strong position in the market.